mesosphere/field-notes/docs/faqs/authentication.md

 There are two primary ways to obtain authorization tokens from the DC/OS Access Control Service (ACS) API:

-* With a local account (username/password): You can authenticate against the DC/OS ACS API with a username and password.  **This is primarily for manual interaction with the DC/OS API endpoints**, for the following reason:
+1. With a local account (username/password): You can authenticate against the DC/OS ACS API with a username and password.  **This is primarily for manual interaction with the DC/OS API endpoints**, for the following reason:
   * There is relatively high computational overhead involved with invoking the API with a username/password.
-If you have a service repeatedly authenticating with the DC/OS API with a username and password, it is possible to DDOS the IAM API.
+If you have a service repeatedly authenticating with the DC/OS API with a username and password, it is possible to DoS the IAM API.

-* With a service account: If a service account has been set up in DC/OS, a service can use the private key associated with the service account to generate a time-limited JWT **Login Token** (distinct from an **Authorization Token**).
-This Login Token can then be used to authenticate against the DC/OS ACS API to generate a long-lived JWT **Authorization Token**.
-Anytime you are automating authentication against the DC/OS ACS API, you should use this method.
-Note: Authorization tokens generated in this manner are valid for 5 days.
+2. With a service account: If a service account has been set up in DC/OS, the private key associated with the service account can be used to generate a time-limited JWT **Login Token** (distinct from an **Authorization Token**).
+  * This Login Token can then be used to authenticate against the DC/OS ACS API to generate a long-lived JWT **Authorization Token**.
+  * Anytime you are automating authentication against the DC/OS ACS API, you should use this method.
+  * Authorization tokens generated in this manner are valid for 5 days (by default)

-## JWT:
+## JWT Authorization token:
 If you have a JWT authorization token, you can decode it (for example, with the tools available at jwt.io), to see its contents (be careful doing this with a token used for a production workload - this is primarily useful as a learning tool to understand what is going on).

 For example, if I have this token (from my test cluster)